Dry Eye Syndrome / Meibomian Gland Dysfunction (MGD)

 How is dry eye diagnosed?

 The doctor will closely examine your eyes at the slit lamp.
-You may also have other tests done to check your tear production, tear evaporation, and/or inflammation.
+You may also have other tests done to check your tear production, tear evaporation time, and/or tear osmolarity.

 What are the available treatments?